brendanlong/prince-of-the-dark-kingdom/src/book-4/chapter-03.md

 potions to heal him before the full moon?"

 Voldemort snorted.
-"As you should be well aware, wounds inflicted by werewolves are 'cursed'*.
+"As you should be well aware, wounds inflicted by werewolves are 'cursed'\[^65-4].
 They are much more difficult to heal than normal injuries.
 Even my best medi-wizards and witches wouldn't be able to heal him in time for the transformation not to kill him."

 "Why not?
 Your apprentice did some of it.
 I saw him closing the wound all by himself, and I don't think he had half an idea of what he was doing.
-You telling me, a true shaman, a full Druid priest*, couldn't do it?"
+You telling me, a true shaman, a full Druid priest\[^65-5], couldn't do it?"

 The Dark Lord scowled.